khulnasoft-lab/design.khulnasoft.com/doc/component-lifecycle.md

 ## Creating a new component

 Adding, or not adding, a component to Pajamas should be a deliberate choice.
-To help faciliate this decision, you should be able to answer the following questions:
+To help facilitate this decision, you should be able to answer the following questions:

 * Is this a new component or a variation of an existing one?
 * Why do existing components not support this use case?